-You have received a tracking update from UPS that states, “Delivered Front Door” but there is no package.
+You have received a tracking update where UPS says “Delivered” but there’s no package in sight.

-It is natural to think the worst in this situation, that the package has been stolen or has gone missing.
+It is natural to think the worst in this situation; the package has been stolen or has gone missing.
 Or that UPS has made a mistake and delivered your package to the wrong person.

 While these might be the outcomes, there is plenty that you can do if you receive this update.

 Let’s take a look…

 There are a number of actions you might take after UPS says delivered but you can’t find any package.